 Jernkontoret is a significant builder of networks, both on the national and international stage.
 Jernkontoret strives to be recognised as discussion partner with specialist expertise and a pillar of credibility.

 Together with the iron and steel companies, Jernkontoret works to fulfil the iron and steel industry’s shared vision for 2050 – "Steel Shapes a Better Future".

 Research concerning the history of mining and metallurgy is also led by Jernkontoret.

 The general state and development of the wider economy is decisive in the development of the markets for steel.
 Consequently, Jernkontoret carefully monitors the economic cycle and economic developments, both nationally and internationally.
 Jernkontoret also produces industry-specific statistics, market analyses and forecasts.

 Employment market and health and safety at work

-Jernkontoret does not represent the interests of the steel industry within the employment area.
+Jernkontoret does not represent the interests of the iron and steel industry within the employment area.
 Issues that relate to the labour market and the work environment are handled by the Steel and Metal Employers Association within the Swedish Association of Industrial Employers (Industriarbetsgivarna).